ids-willemsen/ezpore/README.md

 # The settingsfile

-The settingsfile.txt contains all possible arguments that can be used by nemmap.
+The settingsfile.txt contains all possible arguments that can be used by ezpore.
 Examples of how to use the settingsfile.txt for both demultiplexed and non-demultiplexed data, different organisms and other settings are given in each testrun folder.

-If demultiplexing is required (`-demultiplex TRUE`), the input file of `nemmap` should be a single .fastq file containing all data.
+If demultiplexing is required (`-demultiplex TRUE`), the input file of `ezpore` should be a single .fastq file containing all data.

 If your data is already demultiplexed (`-demultiplex FALSE`), this data should be present in the directory in a folder named "demultiplexed".
 The demultiplexed files within this folder, should be named as "barcodeXX.fastq", where XX has to be substituted by the correct barcode number.
 For example: barcode01.fastq or barcode21.fastq.
 (This feature is not tested yet).